File: c:/ddc/Angel/BestIntentions/PublicEducation.html

 supervision of convicted offenders) increased from slightly over one

-- the bottom 50% owns less than 6% of the nation's assets (in spite of
+- The share of the bottom 50% of the nation's assets (in spite of

-- the top 5% pays 50% of the Federal income tax
+- The share of the bottom 50% of the nation's income is decreasing

 Since in every region in the world there has been a period in the 20th century (or during the whole 20th century) where the least educated procreated more than the most educated, we must conclude that there is reasonable evidence that the potential of human IQ - as determined by genetics - has gone down in all regions of the world.

-If so, we have here a "fine" example of an un-intended, negative side effect of a well-intended policy.
+If so, we have here a 'fine' example of an un-intended, negative side effect of a well-intended policy.
+Again and again: it does not make sense to blame any constituent party, left or right, rich or poor for the dumbing down of societies in the 20th century.

 The press talking for decades about "the rich are getting richer and the poor are getting poorer" is correct regarding the consequences of this effect, but they are not willing to report about its cause.